Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 The money tree (Pachira Aquatica) can add life to your house with its braided trunk and green leaves.
 But what if the plant starts leaning towards one side?
-It definitely means something is wrong.
+It means something is wrong.
 If you are facing this problem with your money tree, we are here to help.
-Let’s find out why is your money tree leaning and how we can fix the same?
+Let’s find out why your money tree is leaning and how we can fix the same.

-Poor lighting, lack of nutrients, and insufficient watering are the primary cause of the leaning of a money tree.
+Poor lighting, lack of nutrients, and insufficient watering are the primary causes of the leaning of a money tree.
 Lack of pruning can also lead to a leaning money tree.
-If you provide sufficient light, adequate water, and fertilize them on time, it will prevent the leaning of the money tree.
+If you provide sufficient light, adequate water and fertilize them on time, it will prevent the leaning of the money tree.

-Leaning is typical in all plants, which happens due to a lack of care for the plant.
-Therefore you should not neglect your plant and take proper care of it to prevent leaning.
+Leaning is typical in all plants due to a lack of care for the plant.
+Therefore, you should not neglect your plant and take proper care of it to prevent Falling Over.

 Let’s find out what makes the money tree lean and how to fix it.